 Here is some information we try to give parents on their first campout with the troop.

-Camping is the heart of Boy Scouting, so please take a few minutes to read this sheet.
-Boy Scouting is absolutely different from Cub Scouting or Webelos!
+Camping is the heart of Scouting, so please take a few minutes to read this sheet.
+Troop-level Scouting is absolutely different from Cub Scouting or Webelos!
 And while parents (and sometimes whole families) often accompany the Scouts on campouts, the Scouts camp with their patrol and not with their parents and family members.

 Here is a summary of our troop (and BSA) policies, followed by the reasoning for the policies.
 There are exceptions, but these policies are in effect on most outings.

 Scout Tenting & Meals—Scouts tent with their patrol in a patrol site separate from the other patrols.
 Patrols plan their own menus, and cook and eat together as a team.
-In general, adults do not eat or tent with a boy patrol.
+In general, adults do not eat or tent with a youth patrol.

 Adult Tenting & Meals—Adults tent with the adult patrol in a patrol site separate from the other patrols.
 We plan our own menu, and cook and eat together as a team.
-In general, adults do not eat or tent with a boy patrol.
+In general, adults do not eat or tent with a youth patrol.

-If a parent goes on a campout, you are an automatic member of our "Geezers" (adult) patrol.
-This patrol has several purposes—good food and camaraderie (of course), but more important is providing an example the boy patrols can follow without our telling them what to do (we teach by example).
+If a parent goes on a campout, you are an automatic member of our "Geezer" (adult) patrol.
+This patrol has several purposes—good food and camaraderie (of course), but more important is providing an example the Scout patrols can follow without our telling them what to do (we teach by example).
 Since a patrol should camp as a group, we expect the "Geezers" to do so also; that way, adults don't tent in or right next to a boy patrol where your mere presence could disrupt the learning process.